 If you know anything about music, you know Mike Oldfield’s ‘Tubular Bells‘ is one of the most beautiful and one of the most unique pieces of music ever created.
-Written by Mike Oldfield between the ages of only 17 and 19, it is probably the piece of British music most recognized throughout the world.
+Written by Mike Oldfield between the ages of only 17 and 19, it is probably the piece of contemporary British music most recognized throughout the world.

 Basically, nothing more than one long piece of music spread out over the two sides of an album, Mike Oldfield’s ‘Tubular Bells‘ is so indescribably beautiful, no words could ever do it justice.